appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ## Display HTML and CSS

-To display HTML components within your Appsmith app, you can utilize the **srcDoc** property of the iframe widget.
-This allows you to add HTML code and CSS within `<style>` tags.
+To display HTML and CSS content in your Appsmith app, you can use the **srcDoc** property.

 <figure>